devtron-labs/devtron/docs/user-guide/resource-browser.md

 #### Pod Last Restart Snapshot

-Frequent pod restarts can impact your application as it might lead to an unexpected downtime.
+Frequent pod restarts can impact your application as it might lead to unexpected downtimes.
 In such cases, it is important to determine the root cause and take actions (both preventive and corrective) if needed.

 In case any of your pod restarts, you can view its details from the pod listing screen:
-* Last pod restart event, along with timestamp and message
+* Last pod restart event, along with the timestamp and message
 * Reason behind restart
 * Container log before restart
 * Node status and events